michvhf/linHPSDR-hl2-PLUS/README.md

 This version has been updated to include the Hermes Lite 2 PLUS:  https://groups.io/g/HermesLite2Plus

 Create an empty file at $HOME/.local/share/linhpsdr-hl2-PLUS/2PLUS and start the program with the 2PLUS Companion Board V3 installed with the ak4951v3 variant gateware in the Hermes Lite 2.
+Under Radio Config, select Apollo filter.

 This has not yet been tested to make sure nothing for the non-2PLUS radio is broken, nor has it been compiled on a Mac.